Antivirus

 How We Tested

-Below, we've provided brief summaries of how we assessed each of the four categories and our scoring criteria:
+Below, we've provided a brief summary of how we scored each of the four categories and what we looked for:

 Installation & Usage